Catholic school: Development of girls in society

 Catholic schooling has indicated a large impact in the changing role of women for countries such as Malta and Japan.
-For example, Catholic schooling of girls in Malta indicates: "...evidence of remarkable commitment to the full development of girls in a global society."
+For example, Catholic schooling of girls in Malta indicates: "...evidence of remarkable commitment to the full development of girls in a global society".
 Similarly, all-girl schools in Japan have also contributed powerfully to the "personal and educational patriarchal society".

-Criticism
+Criticisms

 Economic inequality

 The expensive cost and necessity to provide high salary levels contribute to the difficulty of maintaining Catholic schools.
 Many Catholic schools in the United States in inner America which have traditionally served the most are being forced to close at an increasing rate.
 This apparent abandonment of some poor may contradict the Catholic schools' core principles.
 There is an apparent contradiction when wealthier Catholic schools receive better resources and are more privileged than those in areas of low-income.
 This is also being experienced in Latin America and other national settings where financial constraints in serving the poor create obstacles, and there is a lack of support from state aid or other subsidies.

 Political context

 There have been instances where some political ideologies that are engaged with secularism or countries that have high nationalism are suspicious of what Catholic schools are teaching.
-The moral and social teachings by Catholic schools may be seen as "continuation of Colonial cultural dominance of the society," still being felt in Zambia, Malawi, and the colonies of Spain.
+The moral and social teachings by Catholic schools may be seen as "continuation of Colonial cultural dominance of the society" still being felt in Zambia, Malawi, and the [former] colonies of Spain.

+Outcomes

+Michael Bayldon argues that "billions of pounds spent on Catholic schooling has not produced a convinced, mature and expanding adult Catholic Church in this country [i.e. the United Kingdom].